acfatah/eslint-preset/README.md

       src="https://img.shields.io/github/last-commit/acfatah/eslint-preset?display_timestamp=committer&style=flat-square"></a>
 </p>

 An opinionated ESLint configuration preset for TypeScript projects, based on [`antfu/eslint-config`][1].
+I use this preset across my personal and professional projects to maintain a consistent code style and quality.

 Additional rules included are: